-- Students are strongly encouraged to make a Skype appointment with their Graduate Professional Advisor prior to registering for classes.
+- Students are strongly encouraged to make a virtual appointment with their Graduate Professional Advisor prior to registering for classes.

 - NOTE: Penalty fees apply if you register for any class during the first week of classes OR drop classes after the first week of classes.
 See the Registrar's Office for more details.

 - If you have any questions regarding registration, please contact the SEAS Graduate Advising team at [email protected].